bundickm/TL_Resources/Unit_1/Build Week 1 - Project Resources.md

 -Notebook is uploaded to github
 -Notebook and blog post are linked to from your portfolio site -Github repo is free of rough drafts (I shouldn't see "My_Project_v1", "My_Project_v2", etc.)
--Notebook and github repo names do not include "Lambda", this is a portfolio piece not a homework assignment.
+-Notebook and github repo names do not include "Lambda" or "Project", this is a portfolio piece not a homework assignment.
 Markdown/comments in the notebook should also be free of indications this is a class assignment.

 You are expected to complete the "Must Haves" and the Ancillary Details for your notebook to get a 2 but strive to at least hit some of the "Really Should Haves"
 ```